Southerners stay in touch the old-fashioned way after Helene cuts roads, power, phones

 In Florida, coastal communities were still trying to clear huge piles of debris stacked on roadsides and tons of sand pushed inland from massive storm surge.

 Verduzco reported from Swannanoa, North Carolina, and Seewer from Toledo, Ohio.
-Contributing to this report were Associated Press journalists John Raby in Charleston, West Virginia; Brendan Farrington in Tallahassee, Florida; Jonathan Mattise in Nashville, Tennessee; and Cedar Attanasio and Jim Mustian in New York.
+Contributing to this report were Associated Press journalists Brittany Peterson in Hendersonville, North Carolina; John Raby in Charleston, West Virginia; Brendan Farrington in Tallahassee, Florida; Jonathan Mattise in Nashville, Tennessee; and Cedar Attanasio and Jim Mustian in New York.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.